solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 Reference [FunctionApp-MSI] developer lab for examples on how to do this.
 You can also reference [Connect with Managed Identity to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-with-managed-identity) and [Manage Microsoft Entra roles in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-manage-azure-ad-users).

 > NOTE: If the system is using VNet integration, you would need to ensure outbound connectivity to **AzureActiveDirectory** service tag.
-Additionally, if you're using a route table, you need to create a rule with destination service tag AzureActiveDirectory and next hop Internet.
+Additionally, if you are using a route table, you need to create a rule with destination service tag AzureActiveDirectory and next hop Internet.

 ### SCRAM